GnanaKeerthana/Leaf-Lens/README.md

 # Leaf-Lens
-This is a Deep Learning Project
+This is a Deep Learning Project.
 The problem addressed by the LeafLens project is the challenge of early and accurate detection of plant diseases, which often go unnoticed until they